ttimong/blog-posts/blog1-kmeans-clustering/final_model.md

 ```

 # Introduction
-I have recently gone back for an In-Camp Training (military service) and was catching up with a few of my army buddies.
-The most common topic that we were talking about was on investments.
-All of us are chasing the dream of creating a source of passive income, to attain financial freedom.
-Many of them were sharing their own investment strategies and insights to stocks that they have purchased.
-This was running through my mind at that point in time:

-**_“Out of the hundreds and thousands of stocks that are available, how can I better narrow down to a handful of stocks that suits my risk appetite and have better than average returns, to do my due diligence on?”_**

-I shall attempt to use K-Means clustering algorithm to answer this question.
+I wanted to invest my money in the stock market, but there were too many stocks to choose from.
+I would like to segment the thousands of stocks that are available and filter out the group of better performing stocks.
+I shall attempt to use K-means clustering to solve this problem.

+### What is K-means clustering?
+K-means clustering is a type of unsupervised learning model.
+Unsupervised models are used to learn from a data set that is not labeled or classified.
+It identifies commonalities in the data set and react based on the presence or absence of such commonalities in each data point.

+The objective of this model is to form clusters in the data set, with the number of clusters represented by the variable K. Data points are assigned to one of the K groups based on feature similarity.

+### How does K-means clustering works?
+1. K number of cluster centroids are initialized randomly
+2. Data points that are near to the cluster centroids are assigned to that cluster
+3. The centroids will then move to the average point in the cluster and the data points will be re-assigned again
+4. Step 1 and 2 will be repeated until there is no change in the clusters.

+# Data Transformation
+I have decided to use annual returns and variance as my variables as they informed users of the stock performance and its volatility.
 To narrow down my scope, I would be using stocks listed on NASDAQ and NYSE.

-## Data Transformation

 ```python